-We found 23 internists who accept Medicare near Richmond, IN.
+We found 20 internists who accept Medicare near Richmond, IN.

-Dr. Stacy Braff practices general internal medicine.
-Dr. Braff is rated highly by her patients.
-She is in-network for Medicare insurance.
-She graduated from Albert Einstein College of Medicine of Yeshiva University.
+Dr. Stacy Braff's area of specialization is general internal medicine.
+She is rated 5.0 stars out of 5 by her patients.
+She is an in-network provider for Medicare insurance.
+Dr. Braff graduated from Albert Einstein College of Medicine of Yeshiva University.

-Dr. Joyce Zagursky's area of specialization is general internal medicine.
-Dr. Zagursky has a 5.0 out of 5 star average patient rating.
-She takes Medicare insurance.
-She studied medicine at MCP Hahnemann School of Medicine.
+Dr. Paul Bergfelder is an internist in Richmond, IN.
+He has a 3.5 out of 5 star average patient rating.
+He accepts Medicare insurance.
+Dr. Bergfelder studied medicine at St. Louis University School of Medicine.

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.

 With internal medicine, there is never an illness too big or too small.
 These physicians have exceptionally broad-based training, and they can care for patients in any condition -- from healthy to dealing with serious medical issues.
 Because their scope is so wide, internal medicine physicians can provide an excellent picture of overall health.